Bitstamp Review

 These are not voluntary best practices.
 They are legal obligations that reduce the risk of fraud, mismanagement, and the kind of corporate failures that destroyed FTX and Celsius.

-I set up and tested every account-level security feature.
+Every account-level security feature is straightforward to configure.
 Two-factor authentication works with TOTP apps like Google Authenticator.
-I strongly recommend TOTP over SMS because of SIM-swapping attacks.
+TOTP is strongly preferable to SMS because of SIM-swapping attacks.
 The anti-phishing code lets you create a unique phrase that appears in every legitimate Bitstamp email.
-If a message does not contain your phrase, it is fake.
+Treat a missing phrase as suspicious.
 The withdrawal whitelist restricts where funds can be sent, with a 48-hour delay for any new address.
 Session management shows all active logins and lets you terminate sessions you do not recognize.

 KYC: Strict and Non-Negotiable